Corporate governance: Issues

+Sustainability

+Well-designed corporate governance policies also support the sustainability and resilience of corporations and in turn, may contribute to the sustainability and resilience of the broader economy.
+Investors have increasingly expanded their focus on companies' financial performance to include the financial risks and opportunities posed by broader economic, environmental and societal challenges, and companies' resilience to and management of those risks.
+In some jurisdictions, policy makers also focus on how companies' operations may contribute to addressing such challenges.
+A sound framework for corporate governance with respect to sustainability matters can help companies recognise and respond to the interests of shareholders and different stakeholders, as well as contribute to their own long-term success.
+Such a framework should include the disclosure of material sustainability-related information that is reliable, consistent and comparable, including related to climate change.
+In some cases, jurisdictions may interpret concepts of sustainability-related disclosure and materiality in terms of applicable standards articulating information that a reasonable shareholder needs in order to make investment or voting decisions.

 Executive pay

-Increasing attention and regulation (as under the Swiss referendum "against corporate rip-offs" of 2013) has been brought to executive pay levels since the financial crisis of 2007–2008.
+Increasing attention and regulation (as under the Swiss referendum "against corporate rip-offs" of 2013) has been brought to executive pay levels since the 2008 financial crisis.
 Research on the relationship between firm performance and executive compensation does not identify consistent and significant relationships between executives' remuneration and firm performance.
 Not all firms experience the same levels of agency conflict, and external and internal monitoring devices may be more effective for some than for others.
 Some researchers have found that the largest CEO performance incentives came from ownership of the firm's shares, while other researchers found that the relationship between share ownership and firm performance was dependent on the level of ownership.
 The results suggest that increases in ownership above 20% cause management to become more entrenched, and less interested in the welfare of their shareholders.